 Bedminster Green regeneration

-What Bedminster Green is, why we’re developing this area, what the development project involves, how to take part in the consultations.
+What Bedminster Green is, why we’re developing this area and what the development project involves.

 What Bedminster Green is